Phoenix Drugged Driving Accident Attorneys

 Every case is different, but working with a skilled lawyer can help you receive the compensation needed for your recovery.
 Most victims find that with the right help, they’re able to recover damages to help cover medical expenses, suffering and pain, lost income and work time, loss of the ability to enjoy life, and more.

 Sometimes, victims of Arizona drugged driving accidents are afraid to reach out to an attorney for help, which is understandable.
 Friends, family, coworkers, insurance companies, and others will probably tell you that it’s a bad idea - based on things they’ve heard or read, or think they know.

 But working with an attorney helps you with your case.
-Our Husband and Wife Law Team at the Breyer Law Offices, P.C., builds a strong case that is based on evidence.
+The Husband and Wife Law Team at the Breyer Law Offices, P.C., builds a strong case that is based on evidence.
 We interview witnesses, do background checks, and do everything possible to ensure that you get the settlement you deserve.
 Our attorneys work on a contingency basis.
 That means that you don’t have to pay us up front, and if we don’t win your case, you will never owe us a dime.